fvanwijk/msw-http-dynamic-middleware/README.md

 @mswjs/http-middleware is a solution to run MSW in a separate server to which you have to proxy the HTTP calls from your app.
 The nature of MSW and also the http-middleware is that everything is configured in code, meaning that the mock handlers are hard coded.

-This helper that uses http-middleware generates an extra endpoint `PUT /scenario` to apply a predefined scenario for an endpoint.
+This helper that uses http-middleware generates an extra endpoint `PUT /scenario` to apply a predefined scenario for a REST endpoint.
+Note that GraphQL is not supported yet.
 For example when you want to set the scenario 'user success' for `GET /user`, just call this endpoint with in the body:

 ```json